 Talk to Physio AUS about recurring or severe neck pain

 Our unique AUS System doesn’t just fix your neck pain.
 We focus on identifying the source of your pain and developing routines that target the specific muscles, bones or tendons.

 Only then can we tell you exactly how to reach your desired result!

 The Physio AUS promise ensures that from your very first appointment, we’ll tell you exactly what your treatment will involve, how long it will last, and how frequently it should be.

-If you’re sick of waking up with a sore neck, book a consultation at our Caulfield South physio.
+If you’re sick of waking up with a sore neck, book a consultation at our Highett physio.
 Alternatively, we also offer online consultations so we can “meet” from the comfort of your own home or office!